Federated Learning over Noisy Channels: Convergence Analysis and Design Examples: Introduction

 \section{Introduction}

 Federated learning (FL) \cite{mcmahan2017fl,konecny2016fl} is an emerging distributed machine learning paradigm that has many attractive properties which can address new challenges in machine learning (ML).
-In particular, FL is motivated by the growing trend that massive amount of the real-world data are \textit{exogenously} generated at the edge devices.
-For better privacy protection, it is desirable to keep the data locally at the device and enable distributed model training, which has motivated the development of FL.
-The power of FL has been realized in commercial devices (e.g., Google Pixel 2 uses FL to train ML models to personalize user experience) and ML tasks (e.g., Gboard uses FL for keyboard prediction) \cite{bonawitz2019towards}.
+In particular, FL is motivated by the growing trend that massive amount of the real-world data are \textit{exogenously} generated at the edge devices \zixiangTCCN{and is considered as one of the potential key applications in 6th generation (6G) cellular communication systems \cite{yang2021federated}}.

-Communication efficiency has been at the front and center of FL ever since its inception \cite{konecny2016fl,mcmahan2017fl}, and it is widely regarded as one of its primary bottlenecks \cite{kairouz2019advances,li2020federated}.
-Early research has largely focused on either reducing the number of communication rounds \cite{mcmahan2017fl,li2018federated}, or decreasing the size of the payload for transmission \cite{li2020federated,Zheng2020jsac,reisizadeh2019fedpaq,du2020high}.
-This is because in most FL literature that deals with communication efficiency, it is often assumed that a perfect communication ``tunnel'' has been established, and the task of improving communication efficiency largely resides on the ML design that trades off computation and communication.
-More recent research starts to fill this gap by focusing on the communication system design, particularly for wireless FL \cite{lim2020federated,zhu2020} where the underlying communication is unreliable; see Section~\ref{sec:related} for an overview.
-Nevertheless, the focus has been on resource allocation \cite{zeng2019energy,zhu2019broadband,cao2020optimized}, device selection \cite{chen2019joint,nishio2019client,shi2019device,xu2020client}, or either uplink or downlink (but not both) cellular system design \cite{zhu2019broadband,amiri2020federated2}.
+Communication efficiency has been at the front and center of FL ever since its inception \cite{konecny2016fl,mcmahan2017fl}, and it is widely regarded as one of its primary bottlenecks \cite{bonawitz2019towards,kairouz2019advances,li2020federated}. \zixiangTCCN{Communication schemes for FL can be divided into two categories: digital communication and analog communication.
+Digital communication for FL is usually considered to incur a heavy burden for wireless networks, as it allocates different communication resources to the ML model parameters of each client.
+Analog communication reduces the communication overhead by allowing different clients to transmit FL models using shared resources.} Early research has largely focused on either reducing the number of communication rounds \cite{mcmahan2017fl,li2018federated}, or decreasing the size of the payload for transmission \cite{Zheng2020jsac,reisizadeh2019fedpaq,du2020high}. \zixiangb{However,} in most FL literature that deals with communication efficiency, it is often assumed that a perfect communication ``tunnel'' has been established, and the task of improving communication efficiency largely resides on the ML design that trades off computation and communication.
+More recent research starts to close this gap by focusing on the system design, particularly for wireless FL; see Section~\ref{sec:related} for an overview.
+Nevertheless, the focus has been on bandwidth allocation, device selection, or either uplink or downlink (but not both) cellular system designs.